eCubed/DevNotes/2019-06-08-03-templating-accessing-external-templates-from-component.md

 That certain looks very verbose, but let's break it down:

-* The @ContentChild decorator indicates that our component would be looking for certain elements or components that may have been put between its tags on usage of our component.
+* The `@ContentChild` decorator indicates that our component should be looking for certain elements or components that may have been put between its tags on usage of our component.
-* The first parameter of @ContentChild *is* the identifier.
+* The parameter of `@ContentChild` *is* the identifier.
 In our case, it is the identifier `contentTemplate` of our `<ng-template>`
-* The second parameter is an object *always* with the property name `read`, with the value which is a class name.
-Since we want to recognize an `<ng-template>`, we want to specify `TemplateRef` for the value of `read`.
-It is possible to put other classes besides `TemplateRef`, but that's beyond the scope of this article.
 * We then of course, create the property of our component class, as we normally do.
 We name it *exactly* after the identifier by convention and for consistency.
-The data type should be `TemplateRef<any>` if we're expecting to work with an `<ng-template>`.
+The data type should be `TemplateRef<any>` since we will be working with an `<ng-template>`.

 ## Placing the Contents of <ng-template> in the Component's Markup

-Now that we declared a @ContentChild in our .ts file for our component to recognize a template by an identifier, we may ask where in our component's markup do we stick the contents of the `<ng-template>`, but more importantly, *how*?
+Now that we declared a `@ContentChild` in our .ts file for our component to recognize a template by an identifier, we may ask where in our component's markup do we stick the contents of the `<ng-template>`, but more importantly, *how*?
 Let's tackle the *where* first since it's the easier one - we can put the contents of the `<ng-template>` *anywhere.* In our case, we would want them not in the `<h3>` (of course, that's for the heading), but inside the inner div.